Neemuch: Economy

 Neemuch is a prominent trading centre of herbs in India and is the only auction and trading centre of ashwagandha roots (Indian ginseng, withania somnifera) in the world.
-More than 500 kinds of herbs are traded in Neemuch.
-Majorly they are ashwagandha, kalmegh, shatawari, safed musli, stevia leaves, giloy, and babul.

-Neemuch is a dominant trading place in the food processing industry and has many cooking oil mills, solvent extraction plants, pulses processing plants, dehydration plants, herbal extraction plants and isabgol husk plants.

-Neemuch district is one of the largest producers of opium in the country.
-Neemuch also has one of the only two opium factories in India.
-The climate of Neemuch district is apt for the production of opium and thus the opium trade is one of the major cultivated crops in the region.
-Other major cultivated products are oranges, lemons, red and pink roses and numerous herbs.

-Major exportable items are: isabgol, ashwagandha and many kind of herbs, methi, ajwain, coriander, soybean products like oil, de-oiled cake, soya paneer, soya papar, soy milk, garlic powder, onion powder, dehydrated flakes of onion and garlic, red chili powder, leather garments, and artificial jewelry.
+Major exportable items are isabgol, ashwagandha and many kind of herbs, methi, ajwain, coriander, soybean products like oil, de-oiled cake, soybean, paneer (cheese), soya papar, soy milk, garlic powder, onion powder, dehydrated flakes of onion and garlic, red chili powder, leather garments, and artificial jewelry.

 Milestones

 Welspun Solar MP project

-Welspun Solar MP project, Asia's largest solar power plant, inaugurated by Narendra Modi, as BJP's prime ministerial candidate.
+Welspun Solar MP project is one of the largest solar power plant in Asia, inaugurated by Narendra Modi, as BJP's prime ministerial candidate.
 It is a 151 megawatt photo-voltaic power station constructed at a cost of 1,100 crore rupees (about $182,000,000) on 305 hectares (750 acres) of land operating since February 2014 at Neemuch.

 Neemuch also has one of the only 51 automatic solar resource monitoring stations (ASRMS) in India.
 The implementation started in February 2011 and it was commissioned on 30 September 2011.
 It is to assess and quantify the solar radiation availability, along with weather parameters, with a view to develop a solar atlas.
 Report of Solar Radiation Resource Assessment (SRRA) Station at Neemuch can be found online.
 It indicates monthly values of solar radiation and meteorological parameters.

 Gomabai Netralaya

 An ophthalmic centre that under the leadership of G.D.
-Agrawal and the help of Ramji Lal Goel, Gomabai Netralaya was established at Neemuch in 1992.
+Agrawal and the help of Ramji Lal Goyal, Gomabai Netralaya was established at Neemuch in 1992.

 Within a span of a decade, it has become one of the leading ophthalmic centres in India.
-Neemuch, though situated in Madhya Pradesh, is located close to Rajasthan and Gujarat..
+Neemuch, though situated in Madhya Pradesh, is located close to Rajasthan and Gujarat.
 Therefore, tribal and rural poor from these states constitute 70% of patients.
 Gomabai Netralaya has played a key role in achieving the highest per capita rate of eye donation in India for Neemuch and the facilities provided by the institute for performing penetrating keratoplasty, can provide a complete solution to the problem of corneal blindness in the region.

 Gomabai Netralaya is also involved in a continuous process of educating staff and conducting research into the cause and cure of blinding eye diseases.